sindrets/diffview.nvim/README.md

 `toggle_stage_entry` and `restore_entry` work just fine from the view.
 When invoked from the view, these will target the file currently open in the view rather than the file under the cursor in the file panel.

+### Available Unused Mappings

+This section documents key-mappable functions that are not mapped by default.

+- `focus_entry`
+  - Like `select_entry`, but open the diff for the selected entry while focusing cursor on the current file.
+Available in both the file panel and the history panel.

 ## File History